vincenthuang75025/playlists/README.md

 ## Somewhat urgent

-lots of onboarding
+lots of onboarding, decide what main page is

-comment out irrelevant stuff, change name, etc. add link to readme
+comment out irrelevant stuff, change name, etc. add link to readme, git button

 ## Non-urgent additions

 display alerts to user for failure conditions wrt form submissions

-sanitize forms, yt links, etc.

-analytics, friends, etc.

-saving recent/fav queries

 import from eg. spotify or other lists

-tutorial / explanation on main page

-option to turn off autoplay

 try netlify or something